What is omnichannel?

 A marketing automation tool can be a good asset when switching to the omnichannel retail strategy.
 The choice of the tool depends on the complexity of the business and the goals of communication with customers.
 There are many ready-made solutions in the market.
 You need a tool to collect and manage users' data from different channels to send personalised offers consistently.
 Communication can be performed via email, push, SMS, social networks, or phone calls.

 Shopify has a lot of sophisticated solutions that power your operations and let you integrate website, POS and fulfilment.
-One of such tools is Store pickup + Delivery which provides seamless integration with delivery providers making your customers’ experience an enjoyable shopping journey.
+One of such tools is Zapiet - Pickup + Delivery which provides seamless integration with delivery providers making your customers’ experience an enjoyable shopping journey.

 Step 4.
 Prepare Employees